mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 I tried a bunch of stuff without good results.
 I tried encoding the 4D vector of the delta orientation directly and recomposing the largest component post delta using the same trick as smallest 3.
 I tried calculating the relative quaternion between orientation and base orientation, and since I knew that w would be large for this (rotation relative to identity) I could avoid sending 2 bits to identify the largest component, but in turn would need to send one bit for the sign of w because I don't want to negate the quaternion.
 The best compression I could find using this scheme was only 90% of the smallest three.
 Not very good.

 I was about to give up but I run some analysis over the smallest three representation.
 I found that 90% of orientations in the smallest three format had the same largest component index as their base orientation 100ms ago.
 This meant that it could be profitable to delta encode the smallest three format directly.
 What's more I found that there would be no additional precision loss with this method when reconstructing the orientation from its base.
-I exported the quaternion values from a typical run as a data set in smallest three format (available <a href="http://gafferongames.com/wp-content/uploads/2015/02/smallest_three_values.txt">here</a>) and got to work trying the same multi-level small/large range per-component greedy search that I used for position.
+I exported the quaternion values from a typical run as a data set in smallest three format and got to work trying the same multi-level small/large range per-component greedy search that I used for position.

 The best encoding found was: 5-8, meaning [-16,+15] small and [-128,+127] large.
 One final thing: as with position the large range can be extended a bit further by knowing that if the component value is not small the value cannot be in the [-16,+15] range.
 I leave the calculation of how to do this as an exercise for the reader.
 Be careful not to collapse two values onto zero.